kadar77/weather-api/README.md

 ## Weather forecast
 This program is Weather forecast web application for coding assignment.
-You can redistribute it and/or modify except api keys.
+You can redistribute it and/or modify.

+Replace the api keys and run.

 ## Flow

 - Search location by postcode (japan only) using Geocoding API Google/Yahoo